 How Does Colour Theory Affect a 3D Exhibition Stall Design?

-As we discussed earlier, the trade show booth designers will use the colour wheel to come up with an aesthetically pleasing colour palette.
+As we discussed earlier, the expo booth designers will use the colour wheel to come up with an aesthetically pleasing colour palette.
 But why is it important?

 The obvious answer is in the question, to make the 3d exhibition stall design look aesthetically pleasing.
 Think about it, would step into a design stall that is neon, orange, blue, pink and grey?
 Of course not!
 Why is that?
 Because it’s simply not aesthetically pleasing to the eye.

 Piggybacking off of that, it also helps in giving the trade fair booth design some coherence and makes it look like a whole.
 Otherwise, the exhibit is just a bunch of different elements put together.

-So, when attendees standing far away see your trade show exhibit design, they can instantly tell what the brand is and what the booth is about.
+So, when attendees standing far away see your expo exhibit design, they can instantly tell what the brand is and what the booth is about.

 Another important thing is that with the right colour palette, you can easily work your way around your booth theme.

 How Does Colour Theory Affect Attendees?

-Before entering any trade show stands, the attendees will first see the 3d exhibition stall design and make about whether or not they are worth entering.
-Just as we eat a dish with our eyes before tasting it, the same goes for your trade show exhibit design.
+Before entering any expo stands, the attendees will first see the 3d exhibition stall design and make about whether or not they are worth entering.
+Just as we eat a dish with our eyes before tasting it, the same goes for your expo exhibit design.

 When modular display stands are designed keeping the colour palette and overall theme of the booth, instantly stands out and appears appealing to the attendees.

 For an attendee that does not know anything about your brand, your trade fair booth design is the best and the only way to make your business stand out.
 An incoherent colour palette or one that sticks out like a sore thumb will surely attract their attention, but for all the wrong reasons.